mengelbrecht/lightline-bufferline/README.md

 ##### `g:lightline#bufferline#ordinal_separator`

-Defines the string which is used to separate the buffer number and the oridinal number.
+Defines the string which is used to separate the buffer number and the ordinal number.
 Default is `''`.

 ##### `g:lightline#bufferline#unnamed`